sansajn/sansajn.github.io/_posts/2021-05-27-member-const-reference.md

 assert(!h.empty());  // (2) OK, working as expected
 ```

-but not working as expected in this use case
+but not working as expected in following (3) use case

 ```c++
 foo f{"hello!"};
 assert(!f.empty());  // (3) Wrong, not working as expected
 ```

-actualy usage (3) is not working at all, but before we dive into what is wrong in (3) let me describe one interesting C++ feature.
+Usage (3) is actually not working at all, but before we dive into what is wrong there let me describe one interesting C++ feature.
 We are talking there about extending temporary variable lifetime by binding to a constant reference, this way

 ```c++
 string temporary() {return "hello!";}